Zhongdao/UniTrack/README.md

 ### Propagation and Association
 *Propagation* and *Association* are the two core primitives used in UniTrack to address a wide variety of tracking tasks (currently 7, but more can be added), Both use the features extracted by the pre-trained appearance model.
 For propagation, we adopt exiting methods such as [cross correlation](https://www.robots.ox.ac.uk/~luca/siamese-fc.html), [DCF](https://openaccess.thecvf.com/content_cvpr_2017/html/Valmadre_End-To-End_Representation_Learning_CVPR_2017_paper.html), and [mask propation](https://github.com/ajabri/videowalk).
 For association we employ a simple algorithm as in [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT) and develop a novel reconstruction-based similairty metric that allows to compare objects across shapes and sizes.

+## Getting started

+1. Installation: Please check out [docs/INSTALL.md](docs/INSTALL.md)
+2. Data preparation: Please check out [docs/DATA.md](docs/DATA.md)
+3. Appearance model preparation: Please check out [docs/MODELZOO.md](docs/MODELZOO.md)
+4. Run evaluation on all datasets: Please check out [docs/RUN.md](docs/RUN.md)

 ## Results
 Below we show results of UniTrack with a simple **ImageNet Pre-trained ResNet-18** as the appearance model.
-More results (other tasks/datasets, more visualization) can be found in [results.md](results.md).
+More results (other tasks/datasets, more visualization) can be found in [RESULTS.md](RESULTS.md).

 ### Qualitative results